-This document 'Report of the Regional Consultation on the Development of a Regional Plan of Action to Combat Illegal, Unreported and Unregulated Fishing' was prepared by the Bay of Bengal Programme Inter-Governmental Organisation (BOBP-IGO).
-The designations employed and the presentation of material in this document do not imply the expression of any opinion whatsoever on the part of the Food and Agriculture Organization of the United Nations or BOBP-IGO concerning the legal or development status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+This document 'Regional Consultation on the Development of the Regional Plan of Action to Combat Illegal, Unreported and Unregulated Fishing' was prepared by the Bay of Bengal Programme Inter-Governmental Organisation (BOBP-IGO).
+The designations employed and the presentation of material in this document do not imply the expression of any opinion whatsoever on the part of BOBP-IGO concerning the legal or development status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.